-- PF03 Register your bank details form sterling - PF04 Register your bank details form euros following are the rates for 2015 and the 2016 rates will be set once the total number of eligible animals claimed that year is known.
+- PF03 Register your bank details form sterling - PF04 Register your bank details form euros following were the rates for 2016.
+The 2017 rates will be set once the total number of eligible animals claimed that year is known.

 Payment rates